-Join Ryan Kittleson for an in-depth discussion in this video Sculpting the head, part of Character Modeling in Blender.
+Join Ryan Kittleson for an in-depth discussion in this video Sculpting the head, part of Blender: Character Modeling.

 The head is the main focal point of this character.
 It needs to convey his personality and emotion.
 We should give it some special attention.
 We're going to continue some of this same basic sculpting with a few extra tricks thrown in for good measure.
 So let's get down to it.
 All right, let's zoom in on the head.
 Now, I think we're going to need a little bit more detail in our sculpting mesh in order to sculpt this.
 So let's subdivide the mesh one more time.
 Now, I want to sculpt the facial details in the right place according to the concept art.
 So let's go into our four views, so that we can see our reference.